vivekprm/vim-nvim-tmux-learning/vim-learnings.md

 - f followed by character to find. e.g. f + s finds the next s character we can hit ; to repeat it and go further , to go backward.
 Use F to search backward.
   - 4+f+s will find fourth occurance.
 - To search for a word under our cursor press *.
-- SHIFT+N to look for the previous match & N to go forward.
+- SHIFT + N to look for the previous match & N to go forward.
 - Use % to move to matching pair of parantheses.

 # Editing
 - d + w deletes a word.
 But it cuts it so pressing p will paste it.
 SHIFT + P will paste previous. dd will delete the line.
+- d + 5 + w delete 5 words forward. d + 5 + b delete 5 words backward.
 - y + w yanks a word. yy will copy the line. p will paste below, SHIFT + P will paste above.
 - CTRl + r to redo.
 - Press CTRL+O in insert mode to run normal mode commands.